Yeshiva Torah Vodaas: History

-When Mendlowitz died in 1948, he entrusted the yeshiva to Rabbi Yaakov Kamenetzky and Rabbi Reuven Grozovsky as roshei yeshiva, Rabbi Alexander Linchner as the financial head and secular studies principal, Rabbi Gedalia Schorr as menahel of the yeshiva, and Rabbi Nesanel Quinn as the principal of the high school.
+After Mendlowitz died in 1948, rabbis Yaakov Kamenetzky and Refael Reuvain Grozovsky became roshei yeshiva.

-The yeshiva has since expanded to include a beit midrash in Monsey, an elementary school division in nearby Marine Park, and two summer camps all serving a student body, from nursery to postgraduate kollel, that numbers nearly 2,000 students.
+The yeshiva has since expanded to include a beit midrash in Monsey, an elementary school division in nearby Marine Park, and two summer camps.
+The student body from nursery to postgraduate kollel, numbered nearly 2,000 students in 2012.

 Philosophy

 "Torah im Derech Eretz" historically influenced the yeshiva's philosophy, but today it is strongly influenced by the Haredi philosophy.
 However, Torah Vodaath is one of the many major haredi yeshivas that allow its students to attend college while studying at the yeshiva.
 The great majority of the yeshiva's graduates go on to work in fields that are not related to the Torah education that they received in yeshiva.